Blue Origin Federation, LLC v. United States: Filing

 On 13 August 2021, Blue Origin filed a lawsuit in the US Court of Federal Claims challenging "NASA's unlawful and improper evaluation of proposals."
 Blue Origin asked the court for an injunction to halt further spending by NASA on the existing contract with SpaceX.
 Reaction to the lawsuit was mostly negative in the space community, at NASA, and among Blue Origin employees according to space journalist Eric Berger.
 The judge dismissed the suit on 4 November 2021 and NASA was allowed to resume working with SpaceX.

 Outcome

 According to a filing in the Court of Federal Claims dated November 4, 2021, the case was dismissed.
 The decision was made after the facts of the case were considered by the Court of Federal Claims.
 The presiding judge was Richard A. Hertling.
 The court's finding provided in the document clarified that Blue Origin failed to establish foul play by NASA.
 Therefore, Blue Origin failed on merits, and its complaint was dismissed.

+NASA Office of Inspector General stated that Blue Origin and Dynetics's bid protests had caused a 4-month delay in the program.
+About two years later in May 2023 NASA awarded Blue Origin a $3.4 billion contract to develop a competing Moon lander, compared to the $2.89 billion of the original bid that lead to the lawsuit.
+NASA noted that "adding another human landing system partner to NASA’s Artemis program will increase competition, reduce costs to taxpayers, support a regular cadence of lunar landings, further invest in the lunar economy, and help NASA achieve its goals on and around the Moon in preparation for future astronaut missions to Mars."

 Prominence

-According to Eric Berger from Ars Technica, most of the space industry and Blue Origin employees reacted negatively to the company's complaint and related actions.
+According to Eric Berger from Ars Technica many in the space community, including some of Blue Origin's employees, reacted negatively to the company's complaint and related actions.